Introduction

 The Rbbt system is a collection of functionalities (tools in the toolkit) organized into an API.
 These functionalities are powered by one another and by a sophisticated infrastructure of resources.

-The Rbbt has the Workflow module to package functionalities.
-These can be accessed any of the following ways:
+module to package functionalities.
+These can be

-• Programmatically from Ruby
+- Programmatically from Ruby

-• From the command-line through the rbbt command
+- From the command-line through the

-• Through the HTML interface
+command - Through the HTML interface

-• Through the REST web server using a programmatic API
+- Through the REST web server using a programmatic API

 Any software that uses Rbbt will tap into the same infrastructure, sharing not only the functionalities and resources, but also the caches, indexes and analysis results that get created over time.